ONTARIO COMMERCIAL DRIVING PRACTICE TEST PART 2

 What is lag time?

-Which of the following statements is true about a B Train coupling mechanism?
+Which of the following is not a class of dangerous goods?

 What does a white diamond on a black background featured on a 'reserved lane' sign indicate?